ippontech/cpe-tp/README.md

 to use the SNS service in boto3 (see <https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/sns.html>)

-8) To receive an email notification from the SNS topic, you need to manually create a subscription in the AWS console with the "Create subscription" button: <https://us-east-1.console.aws.amazon.com/sns/v3/home?region=us-east-1#/topic/arn:aws:sns:us-east-1:722738513845:s3-notification-07_storage>.
+8) To receive an email notification from the SNS topic, you need to manually create a subscription in the AWS console with the "Create subscription" button.
 You can then choose the protocol of the subscription and enter your personal email address to receive an email.

 Once this is done, check that you can now receive an email and that the whole chain works!